-"valuation date" means each day that the Toronto Stock Exchange is open for business and a value is available for the underlying assets of the funds.
+"valuation date" means each day that our head office is open for business and a value is available for the underlying assets of the funds.
 Valuation of the segregated funds and any secondary funds occurs at the close of business each valuation date.
 We reserve the right to value a fund less frequently than each business day, subject to a minimum monthly valuation occurring on the last business day of each month;